KalenAnson/interconnections/overview.md

 There will be one computer per group that I will provide and several ethernet switches around the room.
 I will also have a router that will be setup to route traffic across different subnets.

 ## Lesson 1 - Network Addresses / Hosts (5 minutes)
-{I will primarily use a blackboard while I teach if that is not a problem - the prezzi can just track with the major headings or can be something that someone else sets up - I will mainly draw the stuff we will talk about.}

 I will give a short talk about how computer networks are organized from the Internet Protocol perspective.
 We primarily focus on IPv4 addressing and I will keep the details pretty simple (perhaps overly simplistic so that students can approach the concept).

 We will talk about how to find the IP address of your computer and simple ways to change it.